 - Uttar Pradesh is second largest state by economy in terms of GDP (Maharashtra is at 1st position).
 The economy of the state is driven mainly by agriculture and service sector.
 Uttar Pradesh shares 8.24 % of total India’s GDP. (as per 2014 GDP data).

-- If economy is measured in terms of GDP per capita then Uttar Pradesh stands at second last position of all Indian States (as per year 2014 GDP per capita data).
+- Due to huge population, GDP per capita of the state becomes very low at second last position of all Indian States (as per year 2014 GDP per capita data).